 Want to get a head-start and do it your own way?
 Check out these books (affiliate link):

-Follow these steps below – one big one per week – for five weeks, and you’ll have rid your kitchen of the majority of waste products.
-During these five weeks, you will also get insights into how you can do better for your own kitchen.
-That’s great!
+Follow these steps below – one big step at a time – and you’ll have rid your kitchen of the majority of waste products.
+You will also get insights into how you can do better for your own kitchen.
 Do share your tips with us, too!

-The important thing after these five weeks is to be consistent.
+The important thing is to be consistent.
 Don’t fall back into your old bad habits.
 Remember why you started, and why it’s so important.

 So, after that lengthy yakking, let’s get started.

 Step 3: Wormless Composting